 With 2016 designated as a year in which Scotland’s achievements in innovation, architecture and design will be showcased across the globe you'll not want to miss the fantastic events the Festival of Architecture has to offer as part of this exciting year-long celebration.

-The full Festival programme is now available.
+The latest Festival programme is now available.
 Download your copy today.

 or plan your trip...